 - 1 cup: 6.4 ounces | 16 tablespoons | 181 grams | 8 servings

-There are 50 calories per 0.8-ounce (2 tablespoons) serving of whipped cream cheese.
+A 1-ounce (2 tablespoons) serving of regular cream cheese has 100 calories A 0.8-ounce (2 tablespoons) serving of whipped cream cheese has 50 calories.
 The volume by weight is less, thus fewer calories per tablespoon.
 Otherwise, it has the same nutritional profile.

 Substitutions for Cream Cheese